paolinadoleva/Breakout/README.md

 with open(file_path,"wb") as bin_out:
     bin_out.write(ba)
 ```

+## Implementing Binary File I/O in Breakout
+When adding save files, you should adhere to the following.

+* The game should be saved whenever a user exits the screen.
+* If there is a save file present upon loading the game, the previous game state should be loaded instead of starting a new game.
+* If the user runs out of lives during the game, any previous save files should be deleted.
+* If the game is loaded into its game over state, no save file should be created.

+__Things you will need to keep track of.__
+* Game
+  * Score
+  * Level
+  * Lives
+* Ball
+  * Location
+    * X-Position
+    * Y-Position
+  * Motion
+    * Velocity
+    * Theta
+    * __OR__
+    * X-Velocity
+    * Y-Velocity
+  * State __(Add this for Lab 13)__
+    * Power-Up Status
+      * Power-Up Type
+      * Power-Up Time
+* Paddle
+  * Location
+    * X-Position
+    * Y-Position
+* Bricks __(for each brick)__
+  * Location
+    * X-Position
+    * y-Position
+  * Status
+    * Health
+    * Power-Up Brick __(Add this for lab 13)__

+### Binary File I/O Notes
+When importing and exporting states, you will notice that various objects have different types of information.
+This means that the binary format of a brick will differ from that of a ball.
+When reading and writing binary files, you will need to use multiple formats when packing and unpacking data.

+When importing data, your approach will be similar to that of lab 6.
+You will take in the data and instantiate objects based on the data (e.g. given a Brick's location and health, instantiate that brick and add it to the screen).

 ## Submission
 For this lab, you will present your results to your instructor in the Week 13 Scrum.